nwhitehead/nwhitehead.github.io/content/code_is_art/_index.md

 Next meeting is Wed., Sep.
 3, 6-7pm.

-The intention is to have the meeting mothly on the first Wednesday of each month.
+The intention is to have the meeting monthly on the first Wednesday of each month.

 ## Where